By Jason B

 The waist band is the normal width of most shorts, but the fabric is super soft and has very little stitching.
 It seems to partner nicely with the liners.
 There is elastic in the waist band and a flat cord to tie the shorts.
 I find that I need to use the tie string in the front to make the shorts fit tightly.

 The shorts have a very clean and smooth look.
 There is only one small outer reflective logo on the left leg.
 The shorts retail for $45.

 I have been able to take the liners and shorts on a few walks and a run since receiving them and I am impressed.
 The liners and shorts work well together and I have not had any chaffing issues even though temperatures have been in the 90s.
 My run was on the shorter side since I am recovering from Achilles tendinitis, and I am hopeful that the combo will work well on longer runs.

-I generally evaluate shorts on three main criteria – comfort, durability and functionality.
+I will evaluate the PATH projects base liner and short system on the follow characteristics – comfort, durability and functionality.
 Are the shorts comfortable to wear for a variety of outdoor activities?
 Do I experience any chaffing?
 Is there any restriction of movement or exercises I cannot do in the shorts?
 Under durability, it is pretty simple, I am hard on gear.
 Do the shorts last?
 Do they look good enough to for leisure activities or would I only wear them working out or in the outdoors?
 Functionality is also fairly simple – are the three pockets useful?
 Does loading up the pockets cause the shorts to sag or affect my running or hiking?
 What can I actually fit in the pockets.

 Thanks to 4alloutdoors.org and PATH projects for providing the product for this review.